mobxjs/mobx/docs/core/reactive-state.md

 ## Reactive Objects

-`makeReactive` is the swiss knife of mobservable.
+`makeReactive` is the swiss knife of Mobservable.
 It makes all properties of an object reactive.
 Or all values in an array.
+(and even functions as will be explained in the next chapter).
-So you can simply create an object with some observable properties:
+You can simply create an object with some observable properties as follows:

 ```javascript
 var lolCatz = makeReactive({